Learning Hierarchically Structured Concepts: Analysis of Noisy Learning

-The main difference is that the weights of the neurons after learning are slightly different: Following the notation of \autoref{lem:wincr}, \autoref{lem:invariants} and \autoref{lem:structure}, we show that for all $i \in F$ the weights will eventually approximate and for $i\not \in F,$ the weights are bounded by $1/k^{2\lmax}$.
+The overall proof of \autoref{thm:noisylearning} is at its core similar to the proof of \autoref{thm:noisefreelearning} presented in \autoref{sec:noisefreeanalysis}.
+The main difference is that the weights of the neurons after learning are slightly different: following the notation of \autoref{lem:wincr}, \autoref{lem:invariants} and \autoref{lem:structure}, we show that, for every $i \in F$, the weight will eventually approximate and for every $i\not \in F,$ the weight will eventually be in the interval $[0,1/k^{2\lmax}]$.
 Note that, in this section, we set the parameter $b$, governing the desired decrease of unrelated weights, to be $b = \lmax$.
-Also note that we recover the noise-free case by setting $p=1$.\footnote{In this case the probabilistic guarantees become deterministic guarantees.}
+Also note that we can recover the noise-free case by setting $p=1$.\footnote{In this case the probabilistic guarantees become deterministic guarantees.}

 The main difficulty in the noisy case is to establish a noisy version of \autoref{lem:structure}, which we do in \autoref{lem:noisystructure}.

-Due to the noise, main structural properties, such as weights of neurons in $F$ changing monotonically, do not hold anymore.
-To make matters worse, we cannot simply use Chernoff bounds and assume the worst-case distribution of the weight changes.
-Instead, we work with a fine-grained potential analysis, which we describe in more detail in the paragraph "Proof idea" below.

-After establishing \autoref{lem:noisystructure}, proving the main theorem is then analogous to the noise-free case.
-This is because the overall structure of the network follows exactly the noise-free case, with the small exception that the weights are slightly different.
+Then, proving the main theorem is analogous to the noise-free case.
+This is because the behavior of this network is the same as that of the noise-free algorithm, except for how the weights of individual neurons are updated.
 Nonetheless, the same arguments as in the proof \autoref{lem: main-noise-free} still hold.
+Therefore, the core of this section is to prove \autoref{lem:noisystructure}.
+Due to the noise, main structural properties of the noise-free case, such as weights of neurons in $F$ changing monotonically, do not hold anymore.
+To make matters worse, we cannot simply use Chernoff bounds and assume the worst-case distribution of the weight changes, since assuming worst-case in each round prevents the weights from converging.
+Instead, we use a fine-grained potential analysis.